Erie Railroad Co. v. Tompkins: Subsequent jurisprudence

 A plaque near the incident scene.

 Later opinions limited the application of Erie to substantive state law; federal courts can generally use the Federal Rules of Civil Procedure while hearing state law claims.

 It can be a problem for federal courts to know what a state court would decide on an issue of first impression (i.e., one not previously considered by state courts).
-In such circumstances, federal courts engage in what is informally called an "Erie guess."
-This "guess," actually a carefully reasoned attempt to anticipate what the state's courts would decide, is not binding on state courts themselves, which may adopt the federal court's reasoning if and when the issue reaches them in some other case, or may decide the issue differently.
+In such circumstances, federal courts engage in what is informally called an "Erie guess".
+This "guess", actually a carefully reasoned attempt to anticipate what the state's courts would decide, is not binding on state courts themselves, which may adopt the federal court's reasoning if and when the issue reaches them in some other case, or may decide the issue differently.
 In the latter case, future federal courts would be required to follow the state's precedents, although a final judgment in the "guessed" case would not be reopened.

 Alternatively, federal courts can certify questions to a state supreme court, so long as the state itself has a procedure in place to allow this.
 For example, some federal district (trial) courts can certify questions to state supreme courts, but other states allow only federal courts of appeal (circuit) courts to do so.
 In the latter situation, an Erie guess would be the only option available for the federal court attempting to apply state law.

 Erie Railroad is considered one of the major examples where the Supreme Court has exceptionally gone against the principle of party presentation, as neither party had suggested a need to review Swift but the Court took it up themselves to review and ultimately overturn it.

+Australian courts have rejected the Erie doctrine, despite an analogous federal-state common law structure and verbiage in the Australian Judiciary Act 1903 borrowed from the Rules of Decision Act.
+In rejecting Erie, Australian jurists have noted the Privy Council's historic authority to hear appeals from Australian state courts on questions of common law.